nobodyPerfecZ/recaptchav2-29k/README.md

 ## Dataset Curators

-The ReCAPTCHAv2 Dataset was collected by web scraping from the [Google's reCAPTCHAv2 demo page](https://www.google.com/recaptcha/api2/demo).
+The ReCAPTCHAv2-29k was collected by web scraping from the [Google's ReCAPTCHAv2 demo page](https://www.google.com/recaptcha/api2/demo).
 The dataset was manually labeled to support multilabel image classification tasks.

 > ⚠️ **Disclaimer**: This dataset was created for educational and research purposes only.
-It is not affiliated with or endorsed by Google or the reCAPTCHA team.
+It is not affiliated with or endorsed by Google or the ReCAPTCHA team.

 ## License

 This repository is released under the [MIT License](LICENSE).

-Please note that while this project is distributed under an open-source license, the reCAPTCHA images themselves are owned by Google.
+Please note that while this project is distributed under an open-source license, the ReCAPTCHA images themselves are owned by Google.
 Fair Use from Google allows to use this dataset for nonprofit, educational, research and analysis purposes.